LogtalkDotOrg/logtalk3/UPGRADING.md

 ----------------

-The `{}/1` control construct is now opaque to cuts, thus ensuring the same semantics when its argument is known at compile and when it's only known at runtime.
+The `{}/1` control construct is now opaque to cuts, thus ensuring the same semantics when its argument is known at compile time and when it's only known at runtime.

 Logtalk and Prolog built-in predicates can no longer be used as messages